Quantum harmonic oscillator: Hamiltonian and energy eigenstates

 The variance in both position and momentum are observed to increase for higher energy levels.
-The lowest energy level has value of $\sigma_x \sigma_p = \frac{\hbar}{2}$ which is its minimum value due to uncertainty relation and also corresponds to a gaussian wavefunction.
+The lowest energy level has value of $\sigma_x \sigma_p = \frac{\hbar}{2}$ which is its minimum value due to uncertainty relation and also corresponds to a Gaussian wavefunction.

-This energy spectrum is noteworthy for three reasons.
+This energy spectrum is noteworthy for four reasons.
 First, the energies are quantized, meaning that only discrete energy values (integer-plus-half multiples of ħω) are possible; this is a general feature of quantum-mechanical systems when a particle is confined.
 Second, these discrete energy levels are equally spaced, unlike in the Bohr model of the atom, or the particle in a box.
 Third, the lowest achievable energy (the energy of the n = 0 state, called the ground state) is not equal to the minimum of the potential well, but ħω/2 above it; this is called zero-point energy.
 Because of the zero-point energy, the position and momentum of the oscillator in the ground state are not fixed (as they would be in a classical oscillator), but have a small range of variance, in accordance with the Heisenberg uncertainty principle.
+Fourth, the energy levels are nondegenerate implying that every eigenvalue is associated with only one solution (state).

 The ground state probability density is concentrated at the origin, which means the particle spends most of its time at the bottom of the potential well, as one would expect for a state with little energy.
 As the energy increases, the probability density peaks at the classical "turning points", where the state's energy coincides with the potential energy.
 (See the discussion below of the highly excited states.)
 This is consistent with the classical harmonic oscillator, in which the particle spends more of its time (and is therefore more likely to be found) near the turning points, where it is moving the slowest.
 The correspondence principle is thus satisfied.
 Moreover, special nondispersive wave packets, with minimum uncertainty, called coherent states oscillate very much like classical objects, as illustrated in the figure; they are not eigenstates of the Hamiltonian.